x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/dynamic-distribution-groups/dynamic-distribution-groups.md

 # Manage dynamic distribution groups

- **Summary**: Learn about dynamic distribution groups and how to create and manage them.

 Dynamic distribution groups are mail-enabled Active Directory group objects that are created to expedite the mass sending of email messages and other information within a Microsoft Exchange organization.

 Unlike regular distribution groups that contain a defined set of members, the membership list for dynamic distribution groups is calculated each time a message is sent to the group, based on the filters and conditions that you define.
 When an email message is sent to a dynamic distribution group, it's delivered to all recipients in the organization that match the criteria defined for that group.